-Broadcasting icon Orion Samuelson, a man known to millions as the voice of the American heartland, died on April 4, 2026.
+Broadcasting icon Orion Samuelson, known to millions as the voice of the American heartland, died at 91.
 His career at WGN Radio in Chicago spanned more than 60 years, a tenure that solidified his status as a singular figure in agricultural journalism.
 He passed away at the age of 91, leaving behind a legacy that bridged the gap between rural producers and urban consumers across the United States.
 His deep, resonant baritone became a daily staple for farmers checking corn and soybean prices while they worked their fields.
+The April 4, 2026 update clarified the next practical stakes in the story.

 Born on a dairy farm near La Crosse, Wisconsin, Samuelson understood the rhythms of rural life before he ever stepped behind a microphone.
 He joined WGN in 1960, a time when the station used a 50,000-watt clear-channel signal to reach listeners in 38 states.
 This immense reach allowed him to communicate essential economic data to isolated farmsteads that lacked reliable access to print newspapers or early television.
 Radio was the primary nervous system for the American agricultural economy during this period.